Anxiety & Overthinking Therapy

 At the end of the day, I want you to know:

-You’re not broken—your anxiety is a signal, not a flaw.
-And together, we can learn how to listen to it differently.
+Your anxiety is a signal, not a flaw.
+You can learn how to listen to it differently.

 You deserve to move through life with more clarity, confidence, and calm.

 Anxiety doesn’t have to define your relationships, your career, or your sense of self.
-With support, you can break free from the constant overthinking and finally breathe.
+With support, you can break free from the constant overthinking and second-guessing.

 What we’ll work on